Should I go Gluten Free?

 Gluten (or more specifically two of its components, gliadin and glutenin) promotes the release of zonulin, which increases gut permeability.
 Increased zonulin weakens the tight junctures within the gut lining.
 We could say then, that gluten itself weakens the intestinal tract, increasing permeability.
 This increased permeability is “leaky gut.”

 Gluten causes leaky gut and inflammation throughout the body.

 Izabella Wentz, PharmD.
-FASCP; and Marta Nowosadzka, MD, explain in their book Root Cause that “When gluten proteins cause damage to the intestinal wall, gaps can form, creating a leaky gut that allows food particles to enter into the bloodstream.
+FASCP and Marta Nowosadzka, MD, explain in their book Root Cause that “When gluten proteins cause damage to the intestinal wall, gaps can form, creating a leaky gut that allows food particles to enter into the bloodstream.
 Once in the gut, these particles are recognized as foreign substances by the immune systems and the body launches an immune attack every time those foods are eaten.”
-This immune attack impacts the gut causing discomfort and damage as well as inflammatory issues throughout the body causing issues mentioned above and may include aches, pains, and flu-like symptoms.
+This immune attack impacts the gut causing discomfort and damage as well as inflammatory issues throughout the body, causing the issues mentioned above, and may include aches, pains, and flu-like symptoms.

 - Alpha gliadin

 - Wheat germ agglutinin (WGA)

 - Transglutaminase -2 (TG2)

 - Transglutaminase-3 (TG3)

 Cyrex Labs also offers a panel that checks for foods that most commonly cross-react with gluten.
 This is called the Gluten-Associated Cross-Reactive Foods and Foods Sensitivity – Array 4.
 This is something to consider doing if you think you may have issues with cross-reactivity to gluten.